COLA-Laboratory/icse2020/README.md

 > Transfer learning is of ultimate importance in CPDP.
 Given a tight computational budget, it is more cost-effective to focus on optimizing the parameter configuration of transfer learning algorithms

-> The research on CPDP is far from mature where it is ‘not difficult’ to find a better alternative by making a combination of existing transfer learning and classifica- tion techniques.
+> The research on CPDP is far from mature where it is ‘not difficult’ to find a better alternative by making a combination of existing transfer learning and classification techniques.

 ## Hyperopt for automated parameter optimisation